Skip to content

 Storm tool configuration

-When creating a Storm tool, you provide a digital asset ID (digital_asset_id) that points to the processing configuration or model files used by the Storm engine.
+When creating a Storm tool, you provide a digital asset ID (digital_asset_id) that points to your topic file.
 This is set in Step 2 of the tool editor.

 Notes